 - Be sure not to hunch over or lean your head back.

 - Engage the muscles in your mid-back to slowly pull your shoulders back down.

 Many people rush through mobility and balance exercises just to get them done.
 You’ll get the most benefit out of your routine if you take your time and gently work through each exercise, including shoulder shrugs.

 Spring into a Brand-New Retirement Lifestyle and Discover the Path to Wellness at Santa Marta

 The group exercise classes, wellness programs, and fully equipped fitness center at Santa Marta offers an abundance of opportunities that can enrich your everyday life.
-To learn how you can enjoy activities like chair yoga, Tai Chi, and aqua fitness at our Life Care community in Olathe, KS, contact our senior living representatives online.
+To learn how you can enjoy activities like chair yoga, Tai Chi, and aqua fitness at our Life Care community in Olathe, KS, the Greater Kansas City area contact our senior living representatives online.
 We’re happy to be of service!